Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Related Works

 \subsection{State Space Models}

-Mamba is a deep learning architecture based on state space models (SSMs), which combines RNN's recursive properties and Transformer’s parallel computation, enabling the capture of global contextual information with lower computational complexity.
-Visual Mamba \cite{Vision_mamba} extends the Mamba architecture for computer vision tasks and builds a vision backbone with bidirectional Mamba blocks, achieving significant advantages in computation efficiency.
-It uses bidirectional state space models to acquire visual features for image classification, object detection, and semantic segmentation tasks.
+In recent years, the state space model (SSM) \cite{SSM/1, SSM/2} has gained significant attention due to its global feature learning ability with linear complexity.
+Inspired by the SSM, Gu et al. \cite{Mamba} introduce Mamba, a deep learning architecture that combines the recursive properties of recurrent neural networks (RNNs) with the parallel computation capabilities of Transformers, which achieves superior performance in natural language processing tasks.
+Compared to the Transformer, Mamba can handle longer input sequences with lower computational complexity.
+Vision Mamba \cite{Vision_mamba} extends the Mamba architecture for computer vision tasks and builds a vision backbone with bidirectional Mamba blocks, achieving significant advantages in computation efficiency.